sblanck/smagexp/README.md

 The RNA-seq data meta-analysis tool relies on DESeq2 results.
 It uses the metaRNAseq R package from CRAN.

-It outputs a Venn diagram or an upsetR diagram (when the number of studies is greater than 2) and the same indicators as in the microarray meta-analysis tool for both Fisher and inverse normal p-values combinations.
+It outputs a Venn diagram or an UpSetR diagram (when the number of studies is greater than 2) and the same indicators as in the microarray meta-analysis tool for both Fisher and inverse normal p-value combinations.

 The inputs are :
 - At least 2 studies, and for each study